 Summer Residential Program

 Riverstone’s Summer Residential Program is designed for students looking for a unique residential summer experience in the United States’ beautiful Pacific Northwest region.
-If you are ages 13-17*, our summer program will provide you with opportunities learn, play, and explore at Idaho’s #1 private school!
+If you are ages 13-17*, our summer program will provide you with opportunities learn, explore, and play at Idaho’s #1 private school!

-With a maximum of 24 students enrolled, every attendee will receive personal attention, explore new adventures, and build friendships with other students from around the world.Apply for the Summer Residential Program here
+With a maximum of 20 students enrolled, every attendee will receive personal attention, explore new adventures, and build friendships with students from around the world.Apply for the 2018 Summer Residential Program here

 Improve your English skills.

-Improve your English language skills with weekday English language classes that focus on reading, writing, and speaking.
 All instruction and conversations, including time spent out of class in social activities and local explorations will be in English.
-Immerse yourself in English!
+We are here to help you learn!

 Afternoons and evenings on weekdays may include group activities such as: